 - Jerry Sanders, Former Mayor of San Diego.

 - Lorie Zapf, San Diego Council member representing City Council District 2.

 In 2013 Founder Hernán Luis y Prado was recognized by the White House as a “Champion of Change” for Workshops for Warriors’ extensive work and achievements.
 Obama asked Luis y Prado to build 103 of these schools across the Nation.

 The government should fund this, why don’t they?

-The GI Bill® application process is an 8-year process, and Workshops for Warriors is currently in year 7.
-This means that the Spring 2019 cohort of students will be able to use their GI Bill® benefits.
-This will allow them to focus full time on earning the credentials and skills they will need to be competitive in the workforce.
-This will give them a stipend to be able to go to school full time, as well as make sure the school itself is self-sustaining.
+We agree!
+Workshops for Warriors became GI Bill® eligible in April 2018.
+This allows students to focus full time on earning the credentials and skills they need to be competitive in the workforce.
+In addition, it gives them a stipend that makes it possible to attend school full time, as well as make sure that the school is self-sustaining.

 What happens if I hire a WFW graduate and he/she does not work out?